Bognor Regis Civic Society © All Rights Reserved. Terms of Use | Privacy Policy

 It was clear, however, that Arun was not favourably disposed towards this, and in due course they refused the application, ignoring completely the clamour from Bognor Regis to approve it.

-It is worth noting that of the Councillors on the Development Control Committee that voted to refuse it the vast majority were from east of the river Arun and had no connection with Bognor Regis - except for one, which was Councillor Jackie Maconachie of Bognor Regis.
-Back Home
+It is worth noting that of the Councillors on the Development Control Committee that voted to refuse it the vast majority were from east of the river Arun and had no connection with Bognor Regis - except for one, which was Councillor Jackie Maconachie of Bognor Regis, now deceased.
+Home